 The Chorale performs two main concerts annually, Christmas and Spring.

 We are fortunate to sing under the exceptional direction of Melanie Moore.
 Her years of experience have given her the ability to bring out the best in each of us.
 Her expertise expands our knowledge of vocal technique with patience and humor.
 The Chorale is expertly accompanied by Crysta Jones and Becky Fudge is our talented Choreographer.

 The mission of The Contemporary Chorale is to Entertain, Educate and Inspire our community through musical performances noted for their creative and artistic excellence.

-Vice President - Staci Patyrak
+President - Staci Patyrak